-Chair of the Board & Chief Commissioner
+Chief Commissioner and Chair of the Board of Governors

 Kaylee is currently enrolled in the Bachelor of Education program at the University of Alberta.
 She has been involved with Scouting since Beavers and went all the way through the youth program.
 She recently held the position of Assistant National Youth Commissioner - West, where she supported youth leadership and involvement.
 She is currently a Rover Scout with 59th Velociraptor Crew in Edmonton, and the Special Events Coordinator for the 2013 Canadian Scout Jamboree.